Pro/dkim-exchange/README.md

 1. Download the .zip and extract it e.g. on the Desktop: [Latest Release](https://github.com/Pro/dkim-exchange/releases/latest)
 2. Open "Exchange Management Shell" from the Startmenu
-3. Check your current execution policy and remember it for the last step `Get-ExecutionPolicy –List`
+3. Check your current execution policy and remember it for the last step `Get-ExecutionPolicy �List`
 4. Execute the following command to allow execution of local scripts (will be reset at last step): `Set-ExecutionPolicy Unrestricted`
 5. Cd into the folder where the zip has been extracted.
 6. Execute the install script `.\install.ps1`